koterin/CppGA/README.md

 	hValues.push_back(0.25);
 	hValues.push_back(0.1);
 ```
 Mind that complicated calculation REALLY TAKE TIME.
-The one give in example was running for 2 hours on i510, the ones with multiple variables - for days
+The one given in example was running for 2 hours on i510, the ones with multiple variables - for days